Document ownership and NAIT Retention Policy

 3. Transcripts from a Canadian province outside Alberta

 NAIT cannot obtain transcripts on your behalf from any institution outside of Alberta.
 You must personally request transcripts from your high school and/or post-secondary institution and have them mailed, faxed or emailed directly to NAIT.
 You may also submit official transcript(s) that have been issued in sealed, stamped envelope(s) from the educational institution to the Student Service Centre (CAT180).
+If you are seeking admission for the fall 2019 intake or beyond, and you have copies of transcripts in your possession, you may upload them to your portal for initial review of your application, although they will be considered unofficial.
+Unofficial transcripts may only make you eligible for conditional acceptance, which requires that you submit identical official transcripts within 60 days or the application deadline, whichever date comes first, to secure full acceptance.

 Please monitor the MyNAIT Portal to determine your deadline to submit.
 If your documents are not submitted by this deadline, your application may be cancelled.